-GMED will arrange a home visit to the patient, administration of the CDs documenting dose(s) given and any drug(s) left with the patient in GMED Controlled Drug Record Book and other records for example sub cutaneous prescription chart/Adastra.
+GMED will arrange a home visit to the patient, administration of the CDs documenting dose(s) given and any drug(s) left with the patient in GMED Controlled Drug Register and other records for example sub cutaneous prescription chart/Adastra.
+Any CDs left for future administration must be labelled for the patient with directions.

 5.1.1.
-CDs are not Available from GMED Centre/Car
+CDs Are Not Available From GMED Centre/Car

-- GMED will contact the Hospital on-call pharmacist via the hospital switchboard. - GMED will write a CD order for the agreed drug(s), strength and quantity sufficient to last until normal/emergency routes are established - The on-call pharmacist will attend the pharmacy at ARI to supply and arrange collection or deliver to GMED, this supply will be direct to GMED. - The supplying pharmacist should annotate CD register with "collected by GMED driver" - On receipt of the drug(s) GMED clinician will enter the receipt into GMED Controlled Drug Record Book. - GMED will arrange a home visit to the patient, administration of the drug(s) documenting dose(s) given and any drug(s) left with the patient in GMED Controlled Drug Record Book. - Any medicines left should be labelled.
+- GMED will contact the Hospital on-call pharmacist via the hospital switchboard. - GMED will write a CD order for the agreed drug(s), strength and quantity sufficient to last until normal/emergency routes are established. - The on-call pharmacist will attend the pharmacy at ARI to supply and arrange collection by GMED, this supply will be direct to GMED. - The supplying pharmacist should annotate the Pharmacy CD register with "collected by GMED driver". - On receipt of the drug(s) GMED clinician will enter the receipt into GMED Controlled Drug Register.

+- GMED will arrange a home visit to the patient, administration of the drug(s) documenting dose(s) given and any drug(s) left with the patient in GMED Controlled Drug Register. - Any medicines left should be labelled.

 5.2.
-Aberdeenshire/Moray CDs are Available from GMED Centre/Car
+Aberdeenshire/Moray CDs Are Available From GMED Centre/Car